Six Powerful Ways to Build a Culture of Intrapreneurship

 Building a Culture of Intrapreneurship

-Chapter one of Dr. Haller’s book (“Intrapreneurship: The Secret to Success”) starts with a needed comparison of intrapreneurship and entrepreneurship.
+Chapter one of Dr. Haller’s book (“Intrapreneurship: Ignite Innovation!”) starts with a needed comparison of intrapreneurship and entrepreneurship.
 He wastes no time in getting to the important building process in chapter two.
 Here is a brief summary of what he refers to as six key ways to build a culture of intrapreneurship:

 • Showing that you mean business: formalize the process.